jottinger/class-loading-test/README.md

 Once you build the application using Maven, you can test it with the URL http://ip-address:port-number/classloading-test/

+This sample test app has two classes both named MyClass and the package name being org.asgs.test.classloading.
+But one is packaged as a JAR inside the WAR's WEB-INF/lib directory and the other is under the WEB-INF/classes (with the appropriate directory structure corresponding to the package name).
+A Simple Servlet is exposed that will listen to all incoming requests with any URI (/*).
+It emits a string back to the response.
+What it sends is what we're interested in.
+It says the MyClass was either loaded from the WEB-INF/lib directory or from the WEB-INF/classes directory.

 I result I got is "MyClass in WEB-INF/classes loaded.
 MyClass in WEB-INF/classes instantiated."